rust-unofficial/too-many-lists/src/README.md

 Specifically, linked lists are nice because they represent an iteration without the need for any mutable state.
 The next step is just visiting the next sublist.

-Rust most does this kind of thing with [iterators][].
+Rust mostly does this kind of thing with [iterators][].
 They can be infinite and you can map, filter, reverse, and concatenate them just like a functional list, and it will all be done just as lazily!